top of page

 Path

-My art's current path continues to express my concerns about our impact on the environment.
-Even though the work rages from symbolic representation to abstract, the intent remains focused on engaging the viewer in a dialogue about pollution of the land, sea, and sky.
+My current artistic path focuses on expressing my concerns about our environmental impact.
+While my work varies from symbolic representation to abstract forms, my intent remains the same: to engage viewers in a dialogue about the pollution of the land, sea, and sky.

 Humans bring unique perspectives and emotions to everything we experience, including art.
 It's fascinating how we can see shapes or patterns in random or ambiguous visual patterns and find meaning in them, and the term "*Pareidolia" perfectly captures this phenomenon.
 However, the definition of Pareidolia does not fully capture the depth and complexity of what we experience when we look at art.
 Our emotional and psychological responses to art are unique and personal to each of us.
 This phenomenon is not limited to our vision or engaging art; we interpret everything through our emotional prism, be it religion, science, society, or politics.